Summer energy bills skyrocket just like fireworks when it’s steaming hot outside.

 We’re not pulling your chain when we tell you that ceiling fans can help to reduce your energy costs, especially helpful in homes with high ceilings.
 Some fans have remote controls and other fans are WiFi enabled (“Alexa, turn on the fan.”).

 Almost all ceiling fans are reversible, i.e., one direction (down) is appropriate for summer while the other direction (up) is appropriate for winter.
-Fans also are helpful for creating the “white noise” that many of us demand in order to have even the most remote chance of falling asleep.
+Fans also are helpful for creating the “white noise” that many of us require in order to have even the most remote chance of falling asleep.
 Many older homes also have whole house fans, which are effective in providing a breeze by turning on the fan and opening doors and windows in the room to be cooled.

-Sunlight is welcome by heliotropes (sun-lovers).
-However, sunlight is not helpful if you’re trying to cool your house.
+Though we all love to take advantage of a nice sunny day and let the natural light in, sunlight is not helpful if you’re trying to cool your house.
 The more sunlight, the higher your energy costs.

 - Trees and shrubs – Strategically planted trees and shrubs can help to block sunlight.
-Plan your little oak tree now and you’ll have shade in about 50 years!

 Window AC Units